l4cr0ss/writeups/ByteBandit20/meet_me_there/writeup.md

 As alluded to by the hint, the encryption is performed in a cascading fashion.
 First, the plaintext is encrypted with `key1` to produce an intermediate ciphertext.
-This intermediate ciphertext is then encrypted using `key2`, to produce the final ciphertext.
+This intermediate ciphertext is then encrypted with `key2` to produce the final ciphertext.

 ```python
 # source.py